 President Macron supports the construction of the “Great Green Wall” from Dakar to Djibouti.
-This is a great initiative for protecting the Sahel zone from desertification.
-However, Africa didn’t need Europeans to discover environmental policy.
+This way, France takes the lead in relation with ecology in Africa.
+However, the continent didn’t need Europeans to discover environmental policy.

-It was a dream French were dreaming for a long time: relying Dakar, the capital of French-speaking Senegal, with Djibouti, the French speaking bridgehead, next to the Red Sea.
+It was a dream French were dreaming for a long time.
+France’s colonial politicians wanted to rely Dakar in West Africa with Djibouti, the French speaking bridgehead in East Africa.
 More than 8000 km are separating the two African metropoles.

 The “Great Green Wall” protecting the Sahel zone

-This week, French president Emmanuel Macron announced that he wanted to connect again the cities of Dakar and Djibouti.
+This week, French president Emmanuel Macron announced that he wanted to connect again Dakar and Djibouti.
 This time, the connection should be done by peaceful and environmentalist means.
-A wall called “la Grande Muraille Verte”, or the Great Green Wall, shall create a connection across the Sahel zone.
-Macron announced on Monday 11 January 2021 at the “One Planet Summit” held at the Elysée palace in Paris.
+A wall called “la Grande Muraille Verte”, the Great Green Wall, shall create a connection across the Sahel zone.
+Macron announced this on Monday 11 January 2021 at the “One Planet Summit” in the Elysée palace in Paris.
 More than 14 billion dollars (11.8 billion euros) should be spent over five years (2021-2025) for establishing this wall.
 “It is 100 million hectares restored, 10 million jobs created, 250 million tons of carbon sequestered,” said Macron.
-“It is also through this initiative the ability for Africa to show that it is a player in the fight against global warming, “the French president added.
+“It is also through this initiative the ability for Africa to show that it is a player in the fight against global warming”.

 The Sahel zone is one of the most vulnerable ecosystems in the world protecting large parts of Africa.
 Without the Sahel zone, the Sahara desert would expand south.
-In addition, the Sahel zone is located in 11 countries: Senegal, Mali, Mauritania, Burkina Faso, Niger, Nigeria, Chad, the Central African Republic, Sudan, Eritrea, Ethiopia and Djibouti.
+In addition, the Sahel zone is located in 11 countries.
+The Green Wall will cross Senegal, Mali, Mauritania, Burkina Faso, Niger, Nigeria, Chad, the Central African Republic, Sudan, Eritrea, Ethiopia and Djibouti.
 It is a dry area where the wind often carries away what little fertile soil is.
 In addition, erosion, heat and lack of water are the biggest enemies for the people living there.
 Since the year 1900, the Sahara has progressed towards the south of 250 km and this on a front which makes more than 6,000 km.

 Protecting the arable land from erosion